Southern Leyte's 2nd congressional district

 Southern Leyte's 2nd legislative district is one of the two congressional districts of the Philippines in the province of Southern Leyte.
 The district has been represented in the lower house of the Congress since 2022.
 It is composed of municipalities of Sogod, Libagon, Liloan, San Francisco, Pintuyan, San Ricardo, Saint Bernard, Anahawan, San Juan, Hinunangan, Hinundayan and Silago.
-It is currently represented in the 20th Congress by Christopherson Yap of the Lakas-CMD, who is the first representative of district since its creation.
+It is currently represented in the 20th Congress by Christopherson Yap of the National Unity Party (NUP), who is the first representative of district since its creation.